awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-credentials.rst

 Here's an example of a configured set of default credentials:

 .. image:: images/tke-preferences.png
-    :scale: 50%

 .. _using_profiles:

-Using Multiple AWS Accounts with the |tke|
+Using multiple AWS accounts with the |tke|
 ==========================================

 The :guilabel:`Preferences` dialog box allows you to add information for more than one AWS account.